BESS Workgroup

 as a security improvement over the regular EVPN revertive Designated

-will only cause service disruption once, when the PE goes to Non-
+cause service disruption once, when the PE goes to Non-

 The document also describes how a local policy can override the